Mangli

-Satyavathi Rathod, colloquially and popularly known as Mangli, is an Indian playback singer, television presenter and actress.
-She is popular for her traditional Banjara attire and known for her Telangana songs and performance at festival events in India and abroad.
-She is presently working with a Telugu-language web channel, Mic TV, featuring in popular video songs on special occasions like Bathukamma, Bonalu, Sankranthi, Telangana Formation Day, Ugadhi, Sammakka Sarakka Jatara and many.
+Satyavathi Rathod, known by her stage name Mangli, is an Indian singer and television presenter.
+She majorly sings in Telugu language and is known for her cultural songs.
+She has received a SIIMA Award and an IIFA Utsavam Award.

 Early life

-Mangli was born in a Banjara community.
-Her mother tongue (native language) is Lambadi.
-She did her diploma in Carnatic Music from SV University.
+Mangli was born in a Banjara community in Gooty, Anantapur district Andhra Pradesh, India.
+She did her diploma in Carnatic music from the Sri Venkateswara University, Tirupati.
 Her father encouraged her to become a singer from a young age.
 Inspired by her teachers, she wanted to become a music teacher.
-Mangli moved to Hyderabad and Bengaluru to begin a career in anchoring.
+Mangli moved to Hyderabad to begin a career in television presenting.

-Mangli has a younger sister, Indravathi Chauhan, who became famous after singing the hit song "Oo Antava Oo Oo Antava" from the movie Pushpa: The Rise.
-The song was dubbed in Kannada and Mangli sang the Kannada lyrics for the dubbed version.
+Mangli has a younger sister, Indravathi Chauhan, who became famous after singing the hit song "Oo Antava Oo Oo Antava" from the film Pushpa: The Rise.
+The song was sung in Kannada version by Mangli.

 Career

-She got her first break in her career in 2013, when she was invited as a guest artist on Telugu News channel, V6 News for a Dasara festival special show called as Dhoom Dham.
+She got her first break in her career in 2013, when she was invited as a guest artist on Telugu news channel, V6 News for a Dasara festival special show called as Dhoom Dham.
 Her popular show on V6 News, where she played as Maatakari Mangli, on the satirical news show, Teenmaar Vaarthalu, along with Bithiri Sathi and Savitri was a hit.
 She worked with HMTV news channel's, Jordar News on the satirical news show along with Sujatha.